Uri6/Genius-Enhancer/README.md

 - Edit with ease using productivity enhancements like:
   - Color-coded brackets in the lyrics edit page
   - One-click reply button for suggestions
-  - Alerts for missing bios & important metadata for eachsong on an album page
+  - Alerts for missing bios & important metadata for each song on an album page
 - A fresh, modern look and feel for Genius.com

 ## Installation